 The most frustrating sector is the boot sector.
-If this sector creates problem the whole OS is unable to boot.
+If this sector creates a problem the whole OS is unable to boot.

 Hard drive’s sectors can be damaged and can be repaired using a software program.
 These programs can correct, identify or mask-as-bad, disk sectors.
 In case there are several bad sectors, it’s recommended to change your hard drive.

-But sectors cannot be responsible for other issues in your computer for example if hard drive is making noise or your computer is getting slow.
+But sectors cannot be responsible for other issues in your computer for example if the hard drive is making noise or your computer is getting slow.
 Troubleshooting or scanning can further tell you about it.

 More Information on Disk Sectors